matn7/Google-Platform-Notes/gcp/StorageOnTheCloud.md

 redundancy for the files; therefore, you have created two buckets for Cloud Storage.
 Which command do you use to synchronize the contents of the two buckets?**

-- `gcloud cp sync`
+- `gcloud cp sync`.
-- :white_check_mark: **gsutil rsync**
+- :white_check_mark: **`gsutil rsync`.**
-- `gcloud rsync`
+- `gcloud rsync`.
-- `gsutil cp sync`
+- `gsutil cp sync`.

 ```
-gsutil is the command-line tool for working with Cloud Storage. rsync is the specific command in gsutil for synchronizing buckets.
+gsutil is the command-line tool for working with Cloud Storage.
+rsync is the specific command in gsutil for synchronizing buckets.
 ```

 **Question 19: Which of the following statements about Cloud Storage is not true?**

-- :white_check_mark: **Lifecycle configurations can be used to change storage class from regional to multiregional.**
+- :white_check_mark: **Lifecycle configurations can be used to change storage class from regional to multi-regional.**
 - Cloud Storage buckets can have retention periods.
 - Cloud Storage does not provide block-level access to data within files stored in buckets.
 - Cloud Storage is designed for high durability.

 ```
 Lifecycle configurations can change storage class from regional to nearline or coldline.
-Once a bucket is created as regional or multiregional, it cannot be changed to the other
+Once a bucket is created as regional or multiregional, it cannot be changed to the other.
 ```

 **Question 20: A remote component in your network has failed, which results in a transient network error.
 When you submit a gsutil command, it fails because of a transient error.
-By default, the command will:**
+By default, the command will?**

 - Terminate and log a message to Cloud Shell.
 - Terminate and log a message to Stackdriver.
-- :white_check_mark: **Retry using a truncated binary exponential back-off strategy**
+- :white_check_mark: **Retry using a truncated binary exponential back-off strategy.**
 - Prompt the used to decide to retry or quit.

 ```